-Resolve to Save Lives will set its own priorities and these will not be influenced by external support, other than guidance from its philanthropic donors (as of 2018, Bloomberg Philanthropies, Chan Zuckerberg Initiative, and the Bill and Melinda Gates Foundation).
+- Resolve to Save Lives will set its own priorities and these will not be influenced by external support, other than guidance from its philanthropic donors (as of 2020, Bloomberg Philanthropies, the Bill & Melinda Gates Foundation, and Gates Philanthropy Partners, which is funded with support from the Chan Zuckerberg Foundation).
 Philanthropic donor priorities will be considered with the scope of their donation.

-Resolve to Save Lives will not actively seek support from for-profit entities.
+- Resolve to Save Lives will only seek support from for-profit entities if the entity aligns with the mission and values of Resolve to Save Lives.
 Resolve to Save Lives recognizes that some not-for-profit entities are funded by for-profit entities and that this may create improprieties that need to be investigated before accepting support from not-for-profit enterprises, including but not limited to those explicitly connected to for-profit entities.

 - Free medications or medications sold substantially below fair market value.
 (Possible exception might be a specific drug already selected by a specific jurisdiction, in which case Resolve to Save Lives need not be directly involved in the donation.)

 - Free blood pressure monitors that would influence program design or limit substitution of other potential devices

 - Free laboratory equipment that would create dependency on limited options for future reagent procurement

 - Offer to build an IT solution which would not be open source and free to all users.

 - Examples of support that would be accepted

 - Provision of market data such as cost, specifications, and volume of sales on products (e.g., edible oils, medications).